Table of Contents (click to expand)

 There are multiple issues and we will look at them one by one.

-Is Africa bigger than North America?
+Is Africa Bigger Than North America?

 Let’s first address the elephant in the room.
 Africa.
 In reality, Africa is actually HUGE!
-It is three times the size of North America, despite the fact that in the Mercator Map, North America looks larger.
+It is 1.23 times the size of North America, despite the fact that in the Mercator Map, North America looks larger.
 You can fit the USA, India, Europe, and China into Africa and still have space for Liberia and Japan.

 The Greenland Problem